PropTroniX/E-11-Blaster-Scope-Electronics-V1.0/README.md

 Arduino code and STL files for an animated Star Wars E-11 Blaster Scope with optional Red Dot Laser Sight.
 This is a very basic build just to add some functionality to your Star Wars Blaster Scope.
 Easy to build with only minimal wiring required using cheap and readily available parts.
-You can purchase the 3D STL files to print the E-11 Blaster Scope to fit these electronics from my online store - [PropTroniX](https://proptronix.co.uk/prop_stl_files/e-11-blaster-scope-stl "PropTroniX")
+The 3D STL files to print the E-11 Blaster Scope to fit these electronics are included in the Download.

+If you looking for changable Screen Displays on your Scope check out my E-11 Scope Kit V2.0 - [E-11 E-11 V2.0 Scope Kit](https://proptronix.co.uk/prop-electronics/e-11-v2-scope-add-on-kit "PropTroniX")

 ![](https://www.galacticprops.co.uk/GitHub/Blaster_Scope/GitHub_Scope_1.png)